neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Individual Correlations

 Correlations are one of the most popular statistical procedure in psychological science.
-To run a correlation test between the Age of the participant and the Negative Affect (the tendency to experience negative emotions such as sadness, anger, fear or anxiety) personality trait, run the following:
+To run a correlation test between the Age of the participant and the Negative Affect personality trait (the tendency to experience negative emotions such as sadness, anger, fear or anxiety), simply run the following:

 ```R
 cor.test(df$Age, Negative_Affect)
 ```

-Bravo, you've run your first statistical analysis!
+Bravo, you've run your first statistical test! :smile:
 Once you'll be used to it, doing statistics with R will be way quicker than with any other software.

 The output is the following: